1940s – First NCAA Tournament

 In May 1947, fifteen college representatives created the American Hockey Coaches Association (ACHA).
 Their focus was to organize the amateur hockey game by encouraging NCAA rules, organizing hockey officials, promoting the construction of indoor rinks, and creating a code of ethics.
 The ACHA pushed hard on the NCAA to establish a national tournament to promote the game and bring order to a bunch of leagues that felt like separate entities.
 While the ACHA was trying to determine the perfect location of a future tournament, Thayer Tutt, owner of the Broadmoor Hotel and Broadmoor Ice Palace (later renamed the Broadmoor World Arena), made his pitch.
 He proposed to pick up all expenses if the ACHA and NCAA agreed to play the tournament at his ice arena for the first ten years.
 It was a win-win situation for everyone.
 Even the coaches and players who participated in the tournament exclaimed how lavish the accommodations were.

 The first tournament to crown a national champion was held there the very next year in 1948.
 Four teams took part in the single-game elimination tournament.
 This four-team tournament format would continue until 1977.
 The first NCAA national champion was crowned when a 20-2-1 Michigan Wolverine team defeated Dartmouth 8-4 in the 1948 title game.
-It’s only fitting that Michigan won the first tournament considering they are tied with Denver for most NCAA Division I men’s championships with a total of nine.
+It’s only fitting that Michigan won the first tournament considering they held the record for most NCAA Division I men’s championships for decades until Denver tied the Wolverines in 2022 and jumped into the lead in 2024.
 The other two teams that participated in the inaugural tournament were Boston College and the hosts, Colorado College.
 Joe Riley from Dartmouth was crowned the first-ever Most Outstanding Player of the tournament.

 The following year in 1949, the same four teams participated in the tournament.
 Once again, Dartmouth was the national runner-up when they were defeated by a score of 4-3 by Boston College.
 This was Boston College’s first of five national championships they’ve won over the years.